Aspiring-Writer/_posts/pnpgff-3.md

 "He's a kidnapper?"

-Reila got into her truck, _He's an egomaniac, a narcissist, and has a cult that preforms holiday rituals.
+Reila got into her truck, _He's an egomaniac, a narcissist, and has a cult that performs holiday rituals.
 You figure out the rest._

 "Holiday rituals?"